JoeWoodworker

 E10: Is there a way to make the auto-cycling press run continuously?

 Yes, it's quite simple to make a cycling vacuum press run continuously.
 Simply wire a switch that jumps the connection between to the common and normally closed terminals on the vacuum controller.
 A standard light switch will work fine for most systems.
-When engaged, the light switch will bypass the vacuum controller's switching and allow the electrical current into the system regardless of the vacuum pressure in the reservoirs.
+When engaged, the light switch will bypass the vacuum controller's switching and allow the electrical current into the system regardless of the vacuum level in the reservoirs.
 When disengaged, the system will return to auto-cycling on and off to maintain the pressure set by the vacuum controller.
+Our kit instructions include details for wiring in a switch to make the system run continuously.

 (Back to top)